bciancio/ProjectToHeroku/README.md

   2. Now you need to push to that heroku app you created
   3. Type: ```git push heroku master``` in cmd prompt.
   4. Pray.
-I got errors the first time because my Maven dependencys were not right.
+I got errors the first *FEW* time because my Maven dependencys were not right.

     a.
 If that happens I suggest deleting the app you created [here](https://dashboard.heroku.com/apps) under its settings.